rfgong/economics-research-feed/weekly_feed_prompt.md

 For NBER and CEPR, do not reproduce a full abstract verbatim in the ChatGPT response.
 Give a compact source-faithful summary that preserves the question, identification or method, data, and principal finding when those elements are available.
 Do not invent interpretation.

-This NBER rule is provisional pending clarification of reuse permissions for complete abstracts in the public repository.
+This NBER rule is approved for reuse permissions for complete abstracts in the public repository.

 WORK IN PROGRESS
 Up to 5 genuinely earlier-stage projects from the researcher-site layer, outside the 15-paper cap.
 Include only when credibly active, relevant, and no public manuscript is available.
 Give: